 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in New Baltimore, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, if you're looking for a great spot to raise a family, then look no further than the neighborhood.
-NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 11.8% of family-friendly neighborhoods across the state of New York.
+If you're looking for a great spot to raise a family, then look no further than the neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 14.7% of family-friendly neighborhoods across the state of New York.
 In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
 In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

-Did you know that the neighborhood has more Croatian and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Dutch and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.0% of this neighborhood's residents have Croatian ancestry and 4.3% have Dutch ancestry.
+In fact, 6.8% of this neighborhood's residents have Dutch ancestry and 1.6% have Croatian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.